Asian American, Native Hawaiian, and Pacific Islander Heritage Month

 Honoring and Celebrating at RIC

-Rhode Island College is hosting a number of events and opportunities this April to honor Asian American, Native Hawaiian, and Pacific Islander Heritage Month.
+The Unity Center is hosting two events this April to honor Asian American, Native Hawaiian, and Pacific Islander Heritage Month.
 Nationally, AANHPI heritage month is celebrated in May, but while classes are in session we hope that you'll participate, learn, celebrate, and enjoy RIC's AANHPI heritage month with us!

 Rhode Island College entrance